marcelm/cutadapt/doc/guide.rst

 The read will simply be empty after trimming.

-Be aware that cutadapt still searches for adapters error-tolerantly and, in particular, allows insertions.
+Be aware that Cutadapt still searches for adapters error-tolerantly and, in particular, allows insertions.
 So if your maximum error rate is sufficiently high, even this read will be trimmed::